In Standalone Mode

 Running Beeline

-The user may use any client program to connect to HiveServer2.
-In our example, we run Beeline included in the installation.
+The user may use any client program (not necessarily Beeline included in the MR3 release) to connect to HiveServer2.
+In our example, we run Beeline included in the MR3 release.

 # Running Beeline using Hive-MR3 #